-Duct tape is around £5 for a 50m roll and storage containers are around the same price for the 80L size.
+Duct tape to seal plastic containers is around £5 for a 50m roll and storage containers are around the same price for the 80L size.
 You can fit more into them than you can into a vacuum bag and they’ll never leak.
 Ever.

 Plus they stack perfectly so unless something physically knocks them over, they won’t sag, lean or topple.

 To use, simply fill the storage container with clothes or other fabric items, no compression required, and seal the lid properly with the tape.
 Job done.

 The Downside To Plastic Storage Containers

 Well, is it really a downside though?
 Yes, but only if saving space is close to the top of your list of things to consider when storing clothes.

 The only drawback of using plastic containers that can’t be compressed is of course the space factor.
 If you’re travelling then large 80L tubs probably aren’t for you but if you’re looking for general long or short term storage, then these are our top picks.